softkave/fimidara-server-node/notes/BUG.md

 ## Next.js client

-- opening a modal or sheet renders the app uninteractive
 - prevent closing of modal when clicking outside when it's loading
 - toggle all should toggle all permission and untoggling one should untoggle all
 - in error page, only surface error's marked public. error page per section,